GavinFitzgerald94/FlaskApp/README.md

 Overview
 --------

 A simple flask application that shows system information.
 This application assumes the package "FindSystemInformation" has been installed.
-To install this package please go to
+To install this package please go to https://github.com/GavinFitzgerald94/FindSystemInformation and follow installation instructions.

 Installation / Usage
 --------------------